 The Armagh angler who died on a fishing trip in the Irish Republic has been named as 27-year-old David Warnock.

-One man remains missing and another is in a critical condition in hospital after their boat capsized on Lough Ree in Co Westmeath on Thursday afternoon.
+Another man, aged 60 from Lurgan, is in a critical condition in hospital after their boat capsized on Lough Ree in Co Westmeath on Thursday afternoon.

 Gardai confirmed that Mr Warnock died after being transferred to a Galway hospital on Thursday night.